 Dr. Valencia has held fellowships from the Andrew W. Mellon Foundation, the United States Library of Congress, the Spanish Ministry of Education, Culture and Sport, and Santander Universities, amongst others.
 He is a member of the Scientific and Editorial Committee for the Archivo de la Frontera, a UNESCO project of the Centro Europeo de la Difisión de las Ciencias Sociales at the Universidad de Alcalá in Spain.
 He has curated and contributed to multiple exhibitions at the Museum of the City of New York, and has presented and published his work internationally to academic and public audiences.
-He has taught for the Leadership Enterprise for a Diverse America at Princeton University.
+He has taught and developed curriculum for the Leadership Enterprise for a Diverse America Aspects of Leadership Summer Institute at Princeton University.

 He is an avid fan of comic books and graphic novels, coffee shops, and European hostels.
 Dr. Valencia enjoys writing about himself in third person on occasion.
 He has volunteered extensively with the Special Olympics and Save the Children International.

 Dr. Valencia has been featured in VICE/Broadly, Al-Jazeera’s The Stream, The Christian Science Monitor,Technology Tell, The Comics Bulletin, San Antonio Express News, IstoÉ, MSNBC, El Periódico, The New York Times, Crave, National Catholic Reporter, AintItCool, The Comics Alternative, and New York 1, amongst others.